Stopping Forged Email 1: SPF to the Rescue

-So, in the war of escalation where an attacker is trying to get a forged email message into your INBOX, what tricks do they use to get around sender identity validation by SPF?
+So, in the war of escalation where an attacker is trying to get a forged email message into your inbox, what tricks do they use to get around sender identity validation by SPF?

-How to Fix SPF?
+How to Fix Sender Policy Framework?

 Read next: Stopping Forged Email 2: DKIM to the Rescue